BRINGING YOUR DESIGN TO LIGHT

 What is Karma?

 Sometimes karma takes on the form of direct payback.
 What you did to another will be done to you by that same person.
-In this instance, the other person is forcibly taking back what belongs to them rather than waiting for you to graciously return it.
+In this instance, the other person is forcibly taking back what belongs to them rather than waiting for you to return it graciously.
 This is far less pleasant than engaging a relationship that may have other mutually rewarding aspects, but lacking gracefulness as it does, it gets the job done, and you are released from that karma.
 This is the form of an eye for an eye and a tooth for a tooth, but more advanced souls prefer to avoid such literal payback.
 It is far more pleasant to heal the broken connection between you by offering gifts that serve the same purpose as returning stolen goods.
 This also opens the opportunity to take the relationship to a higher level, one in which you mutually find ways to assist each other’s journey.
 The willingness to do this will depend on the severity of the original theft.
 It will be much harder to accept someone who previously murdered you as a friend you can trust.
 It can, however, be done.

 Often karma works like this: instead of being drawn to a person or a situation (place of employment, organization, course of study, educational institution, and so on), you find yourself the surprised and unwilling recipient of a series of unpleasant and life-altering events.
 Bewildered at how and why these events have occurred to mess up your life, you may begin to search, not only for the cause behind those events, but for the meaning that might be behind them.
-In this scenario, you are experiencing what it is like to have crucial support taken from you, allowing you to know intimately what you did to another when you stole what they needed to live a flourishing life.
+In this scenario, you are experiencing what it is like to have crucial support taken away from you, allowing you to intimately understand what you did to another when you stole what they needed to live a flourishing life.
 This type of karma is sometimes referred to as self-karma because it is not brought about by the direct manipulation of another person but by an agreement you made with your higher self to understand the ramifications of undermining or destroying another’s life options.

 Unemployment as Prima Facie Evidence of Karma